nlepage/catption/codelab.md

 #### tarbal

-Follow the instructions at https://golang.org/doc/install#tarball
+Follow the instructions at [https://golang.org/doc/install#tarball](https://golang.org/doc/install#tarball)

 ### 🍏 Mac OS

-Download the package file at https://golang.org/dl/, open it, and follow the prompts.
+Download the package file at [https://golang.org/dl/](https://golang.org/dl/), open it, and follow the prompts.

 ### 🏁 Windows

-Download the MSI file at https://golang.org/dl/, open it, and follow the prompts.
+Download the MSI file at [https://golang.org/dl/](https://golang.org/dl/), open it, and follow the prompts.

 Positive
 : Check your installation by running `go version` and `go env`.

-## Ch.1: Download codelab contents
+## Ch.1: Download codelab

 There are two ways of downloading the codelab contents.
 The prefered way is `git`, which will allow you to keep track of your work and revert things if needed.